Nokutela Dube: Legacy

 It is said that Dube inspired Lillian Tshabalala and others to found the club movement called "The Daughters of Africa", in Natal in 1932, modelled on the African-American women's club movement.
 The school that she co-founded with her husband was chosen by Nelson Mandela as the place where he wanted to cast his first vote in the first democratic elections in South Africa.
 However, Nokutela's contribution to South African education and the growth of what was to become the African National Congress was not well known.
 More recent research has identified that her failure to have children with John Dube contributed to not only the breakup of their marriage but it also meant her story was only known via stepchildren, nieces and nephews.

-In 2012, Professor Chérif Keita of Carleton College in Northfield, Minnesota, made a film about Nokutela Dube, Ukukhumbula uNokutela – Remembering Nokutela, and campaigned to raise awareness of her work.
+In 2012, Professor Chérif Keïta of Carleton College in Northfield, Minnesota, made a film about Nokutela Dube, Ukukhumbula uNokutela – Remembering Nokutela, and campaigned to raise awareness of her work.
 A headstone was erected on her grave after it was located by Keita with the help of the Johannesburg Parks Service in 2009.

 in August 2016, she was inducted into Freedom Park, the national shrine for heroes and heroines in Pretoria, South Africa.

-In 2017, following Professor Keita's campaign for her recognition, Nokutela Dube was posthumously awarded South Africa's highest honour — the Order of the Golden Baobab — 100 years after her death.
+In 2017, following Professor Keïta's campaign for her recognition, Nokutela Dube was posthumously awarded South Africa's highest honour — the Order of the Golden Baobab — 100 years after her death.

 In 2021, South African editor, creative consultant and archivist Asanda Sizani researched, edited and released a book that narrates Nokutela Mdima-Dube's life in multidisciplinary forms such as essays, music, art, poetry and interviews, titled Nokutela Mdima-Dube 1873–1917.
 Asanda Sizani then approached four women in the Arts to collaborate on what is now a multi-pronged project titled Amagama Ka Nokutela, meaning "Nokutela's words/names".
 The collective of collaborators are Florence Masebe, Busi Sizani and Siphokazi Jonas.
 In 2022, the collective Legacy Creates produced the short film Amagama ka Nokutela, premiered at the Zeitz MOCAA (Museum of Contemporary Art Africa) on 25 January 2022, the 105th anniversary of Nokutela's death.